Revealing long-lost secrets of the real First World War - more than 3,000 years ago

 Interestingly, the battle in the Tollense Valley (and many of the other Late Bronze Age instability events elsewhere in Europe and the Middle East) took place at around the same time as iconic stories described in the Bible and in Greek epic literature – including the Israelite Exodus from Egypt and the Trojan War.

-Climatic factors were almost certainly involved - but earthquakes and possibly disease pandemics are likely to have also probably played their part.
+Climatic factors were almost certainly involved, but earthquakes and disease pandemics are likely to have also played their part.

 What's more, another factor was almost certainly involved – a factor which has profound implications for our own 21st century AD world, threatened as it is by climate change and other phenomena.